FAQ’s

 What if my teenager is struggling with anxiety or school refusal?

 As a trained Guidance Counsellor, I support students and their parents to overcome anxiety and school refusal.
 I use cognitive behavioural methods in this work.
-If I feel that a student needs more intensive support, I can refer you to other counsellors
+If I feel that a student needs more intensive support, I can refer you to other counsellors.

 Should I make an appointment if my teenager isn’t interested in talking to anyone?